Ben Schoeman Freeway

 The Ben Schoeman Freeway or Ben Schoeman Highway is the main freeway between Johannesburg and Pretoria, and consists of portions of the M1, N1, and N14.
-Opened in 1968, it is named after a former Minister of Transport Ben Schoeman, and is undoubtedly the busiest road in South Africa.
+Opened in 1968, it is named after former Minister of Transport Ben Schoeman, and is undoubtedly the busiest road in South Africa.

 Route

 The Ben Schoeman Highway begins under the designation of the M1, just north of the Corlett Drive exit, where the M1 is no longer under the maintenance of the Johannesburg Roads Agency.
 South of Corlett Drive, the M1 is known as the De Villiers Graaff Motorway.

 The M1 ends at the Buccleuch interchange with the N3 and N1 highways (Johannesburg Ring Road).
 The Ben Schoeman Highway then becomes the N1 and passes through Midrand and Centurion.

 In Centurion, at the Brakfontein interchange, the N1 meets the N14 and they switch highways, with the N1 becoming the eastwards highway (Pretoria Bypass), heading to the eastern suburbs of Pretoria and to Polokwane.
 The N14 leaves the eastwards highway and becomes the Ben Schoeman Highway northwards.

-The entire N1 section, from the Buccleuch Interchange to the Brakfontein Interchange, is a toll road, part of the Gauteng e-toll system (with open road tolling).
+The entire N1 section, from the Buccleuch Interchange to the Brakfontein Interchange, was a toll road from 3 December 2013 as part of the Gauteng e-toll system (with open road tolling).
+On 12 April 2024, e-tolls were discontinued in Gauteng, making the Ben Schoeman Freeway a toll-free road.

 From the Brakfontein Interchange, the Ben Schoeman Highway continues northwards as the N14 directly into Pretoria, ending where it meets the R101 at Kgosi Mampuru Street (formerly Potgieter Street) in Salvokop, south of Pretoria Central.

 The highway was in fact opened in the reverse order, beginning in 1968 with the section from Potgieter Street to just south of Brakfontein.
 The second section to be opened ran from Brakfontein to just south of the then Halfway House.
 The final section linked up the highway to the Buccleuch Interchange and Old Pretoria Main Road.